ipsimple/.github/profile/README.md

 ## Contact

-For any inquiries, please reach out to us at [support@ipsimple.org](mailto:support@ipsimple.org).
+For any inquiries, please reach out to us at our [discussion area](https://github.com/orgs/ipsimple/discussions).

 ---

-Visit our website at [ipsimple.org](https://ipsimple.org) to learn more about our services.
+Visit our website at [ipsimple.org](https://ipsimple.org) to learn more.